spryker/spryker-docs/docs/pbc/all/user-management/202204.0/manage-in-the-back-office/manage-user-roles/create-user-roles.md

 * If you are new to the **Users** section, you might want to start with [Best practices: Managing users and their permissions with roles and groups](/docs/scos/user/back-office-user-guides/{{page.version}}/users/best-practices-managing-users-and-their-permissions-with-roles-and-groups.html).

-* Review the [reference information](#reference-information-creating-user-roles) before you start, or look up the necessary information as you go through the process.
+* Review the [reference information](#reference-information-creat-user-roles) before you start, or look up the necessary information as you go through the process.

-## Creating roles
+## Create user roles

 1. Go to **Users&nbsp;<span aria-label="and then">></span> User Roles**.
 2. On the **User Roles** page, click **Add new Role**.